mondspiegelung/dtoa-benchmark/readme.md

 1. How to add an implementation?

    You may clone an existing implementation file.
-And then modify it.
-Re-run `premake` to add it to project or makefile.
+And then modify it and add to the CMake config.
 Note that it will automatically register to the benchmark by macro `REGISTER_TEST(name)`.

    Making pull request of new implementations is welcome.